rockthejvm/rockthejvm-site/src/content/articles/things-that-dont-make-sense-scala-loops.md

 updatedDate: 2024-09-06
 ---

-I wrote an article not too long ago on why <a href="https://rockthejvm.com/blog/variables">learning variables in Scala doesn't make sense</a>, and likewise teaching variables as one of the first concepts also doesn't make sense.
+I wrote an article not too long ago on why [learning variables in Scala doesn't make sense](/articles/things-that-dont-make-sense-scala-variables), and likewise teaching variables as one of the first concepts also doesn't make sense.
 In this article I'm going to expand that idea to the lovely loops.

 This article is for 1) programmers who are just getting started with Scala and 2) for Scala teachers.